eshaan-s18/cse15l-lab-reports/labReport1.md

 [user@sahara ~]$ pwd
 /home
 ```
 This command **does not** output an *error*.
-When the command `cd` is used without any arguments, it returns the user back to their `/home` directory regardless of what the current working directory is when `cd` with no arguments is called.
-In the example above, `cd` with no arguments is called from the `/home` directory, the `/home/lecture1` directory, and the `/home/lecture1/messages`, and the command returns the user back to the `/home` directory in all cases as seen when the `pwd` command is used above, which prints the current working directory.
+When the command `cd` is used without any arguments, it returns the user back to their `/home` directory regardless of what the current working directory is.
+In the example above, `cd` with no arguments is called from the `/home` directory, the `/home/lecture1` directory, and the `/home/lecture1/messages`, and the command returns the user back to the `/home` directory in all cases.
+This behavior is confirmed by the `pwd` command, which is used above and prints the current working directory.

 ***path to a directory***
 ```